 Joanna Florer is Environmental scientist with over 15 years experience specializing in evaluating risk and toxicity associated with cleanup and restoration projects.
 She currently works for the Port of Seattle overseeing the cleanup of the Lower Duwamish Waterway (LDW).
-She is also a mentor and boar member for Women In Environment (WIE).
+She is also a mentor and board member for Women In Environment (WIE).
 She is a South Seattle College alumni and West Seattle resident for nearly 30 years.
 Joanna is also a member of the volunteer team conducting the water quality monitoring in Puget Creek.

 Matt Groshong is an avid hiker and reading tutor at Sanislo Elementary, and he serves as secretary for the Seattle chapter of the Retired Public Employees Council of Washington.
 He has lived in the Puget Ridge cohousing community for 23 years and retired as a community college administrator in 2015.

 Randy Nelson is a retired academic and public librarian who also taught photography for 40 years at South Seattle College.
 Currently Randy is on the faculty of the Scandinavian Language Institute.
 He enjoys hiking, skiing, and public access to nature.

 Craig Rankin has participated with Highland Park Action Committee (HPAC) since 2008 and is currently their vice chair and Delridge Neighborhood Council representative.
 He has written several grants promoting pedestrian safety and parks improvements in the Delridge area over that time frame.
 He is also a forest steward active in Westcrest Park and the Delridge and Myrtle Greenspace.
 For Seattle Public Schools, he has led school involvement in urban forestry, the Delridge Wetlands project, and brought native plants onto campus at K-8 STEM.